aboucodeur/barry/README.md

-# Barry
+# BARRT

-- ipserver is a command that started with passion, every time I go to consult the linode site for know the ip of my server to ssh me on it often I want it to be fast so I started using
+- barry is a command that started with passion, every time I go to consult the linode site for know the ip of my server to ssh me on it often I want it to be fast so I started using